 In this post:

-Lufthansa introducing basic fares in premium cabins
+Lufthansa introduces basic fares in premium cabins

-- The basic business class fares will include one checked bag (instead of two), a seat reservation fee of a minimum of around €80–€120, and a higher change fee than before
+- The basic business class fares include one checked bag (instead of two), a seat reservation fee of a minimum of around €80–€120, and a higher change fee than before

-- The basic premium economy fares will include one checked bag (instead of two), a seat reservation fee, and a higher change fee than before
+- The basic premium economy fares include one checked bag (instead of two), a seat reservation fee, and a higher change fee than before

-As you can see, the changes in business class and premium economy are identical, except business class gets new fees for assigning even standard seats (meanwhile in premium economy, you already had to pay for those, so nothing is changing).
+The changes in business class and premium economy are identical, except business class gets new fees for assigning even standard seats (meanwhile in premium economy, you already had to pay for those, so nothing is changing).

 My take on Lufthansa’s new “light” business class fares